1967 Glasgow Pollok by-election

-The 1967 Glasgow Pollok by-election of 9 March 1967 was held after the death of Labour MP (MP) Alex Garrow:
+The 1967 Glasgow Pollok by-election of 9 March 1967 was held after the death of Labour Party Member of Parliament (MP) Alex Garrow.

 The seat was marginal, having been won by Labour at the 1966 United Kingdom general election by under 2,000 votes.
+Until the 1964 general election, the seat had been represented by Unionist MPs (the equivalent of Conservatives) continuously since its creation in 1918.

+This was the Conservatives' last gain at a Scottish by-election until the 2026 Aberdeen South by-election.